How to Start an LLC in South Dakota

 There are specific tax and reporting requirements your South Dakota LLC needs to meet.
 Here’s how they all stack up:

-• BOI Report: The majority of South Dakota LLCs also need to complete a federal-level filing called the Beneficial Ownership Information (BOI) Report.
-This report discloses identifying information about your LLC’s beneficial owners and company applicant and all beneficial owners to the Financial Crimes Enforcement Network (FinCEN).
-You can hire us to file the BOI Report for you for $9.
+- BOI Report: The majority of South Dakota LLCs are asked to complete a federal-level filing called the Beneficial Ownership Information (BOI) Report.
+This report discloses identifying information about your LLC’s beneficial owners and company applicant to the Financial Crimes Enforcement Network (FinCEN).
+You can file yourself, or hire us to file the BOI Report for you.

 All South Dakota LLCs must file annual reports, which are due yearly by the end of the anniversary month in which your LLC was formed.